-Lots of people have offered good advice on how PCs should (and shouldn’t!) tackle a huge Giant.
+Lots of people have offered good advice on how PCs should (and shouldn’t!) tackle a huge giant in 3e.
 There are some very useful lessons in there for the PCs in any game.

 If so, and if the players come from other game systems, be sure they understand how the numbers work.
 It’s only fair that they not go into the fight with D&D-like expectations!